ekspla/micropython_aioble_examples/README.md

 ## Handling of connections to multiple peripherals and disconnect/reconnect

 Based on the codes of voltmeter and heart rate monitor as shown above, an example is shown.

 You may want to change the maximum allowed number of connections in bluetooth stack.
 ESP32 ([ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html)) for example,
 change either ```BT/BLE MAX ACL CONNECTIONS``` in menu or ```CONFIG_BT_ACL_CONNECTIONS``` in config file (defaults to 4, including scan and advertise).

+If you have to find peripheral devices, write and use a loop of scan/connect/service-discovery to list the devices before you start.
 ```
 Connecting to Device(ADDR_RANDOM, d8:75:ba:xx:yy:zz)             # This is the heart rate sensor, switched on.
 Connected. <DeviceConnection object at 3ffedf70>